How to tell if your propane tank is expired and what to do next

 Stay safe and periodically check your tank’s expiration date

-Understanding these often unnoticed markings will help you know when to exchange your tank for a newer model, and feel comfortable in the knowledge that your tank has been inspected and deemed safe by the highest industry standards.
+Understanding these often unnoticed markings will help you know when to exchange your tank at any of the thousands of Blue Rhino tank exchange locations nationwide.
+You'll also feel comfortable knowing that your tank has been inspected and deemed safe according to the highest industry standards.
+Please note that any unwanted tanks can also be dropped off at any Ferrellgas location or next to the cage at any Blue Rhino exchange location.